PanicInitiative/panicbutton.io/_posts/fr/0000-01-01-pact-cards-10-techie-colleague.md

 ---
-K00-layout: pact_hrd
+layout: pact_hrd
-K01-title: 'Techie Colleague'
+title: 'Techie Colleague'
-K02-cardNum: 6.1
+cardNum: 6.1
-K03-categories: pact-cards
+categories: pact-cards
-K04-bio: 'You are a colleague of the human rights defender who is also concerned about, and trained in digital security matters.'
+bio: 'You are a colleague of the human rights defender who is also concerned about, and trained in digital security matters.'
-K05-talent: 'Digital security expertise'
+talent: 'Digital security expertise'
-K06-token: 'Security Key'
+token: 'Security Key'

 ---